Sentiment analysis

 Sentiment/emotion lexicons

 Sentiment lexicon are repositories of words/phrases labelled from positive to negative.
-Emotion lexicons are repositories of words/phrases labelled with emotions
+Emotion lexicons are repositories of words/phrases labelled with emotions.

-Diffrent types of sentiment and emotion lexicons
+Different types of sentiment and emotion lexicons

-AAs mentioned earlier, the idea of limiting the analysis of emotions to the division into only three categories has been deemed to be deficient, especially for more complex research.
-As such there is a lot of active discussion and ongoing research on how to create sentiment and emotion lexicons without disregarding the complexity of human emotions which has led to different methods.
+As mentioned earlier, the idea of limiting the analysis of emotions to the division into only three categories has been deemed to be deficient, especially for more complex research.
+As such, there is a lot of active discussion and ongoing research on how to create sentiment and emotion lexicons without disregarding the complexity of human emotions which has led to different methods.
 Beneath, you can find some examples of different types of sentiment and emotion lexicons.
 Each lexicon has its own strengths and weaknesses.
 Simplifying emotions too much can lead to limited understanding of them but more nuanced lexicons are often harder to use.

-- Semantic orientation lexicons
+• Semantic orientation lexicons

 A lexicon that classifies words as positive, negative or neutral.
 It is deemed the most simple way of classification and often used for analysis of comments on social media or customer feedback.

-- Semantic orientation score lexicons
+• Semantic orientation score lexicons

 A lexicon that assigns a semantic orientation score to words.
 The score usually ranges from -1 (very negative) to 1 (very positive).
 0 would be a negative score.
 Depending on the lexicon, scores could be very detailed with a lot of digits after the decimal separator or relatively simple with only one or two digits after the decimal separator.
 This approach allows for more nuance than only using the three categories positive, negative or neutral.

-- Emotion classification lexicons
+• Emotion classification lexicons

 A lexicon that classifies words based on a set of basic emotions.
 As there is no universal agreement on what the basic human emotions are, classification can be different in each lexicon but most are based on the division proposed by either psychologist Paul Ekman or psychologist Robert Plutchik.
-Psychologist Paul Ekman lists 6 basic emotions: joy, sadness, anger, fear, disgust, and surprise, while psychologist Robert Plutchik lists 8 adding trust and anticipation.
-Further nuance can be added splitting the emotions further (For example: anger into frustration, anger and rage) to give an idea of the strength of the emotion.
+Psychologist Paul Ekman lists 6 basic emotions: joy, sadness, anger, fear, disgust, and surprise, while psychologist Robert Plutchik lists, 8 adding trust and anticipation.
+Further nuance can be added by splitting the emotions further (for example: anger into frustration, anger and rage) to give an idea of the strength of the emotion.

-- Multiple emotion orientation score lexicons
+• Multiple emotion orientation score lexicons

-Similar to the Emotion classification a set of basic emotions is used but in this case each word is assigned a score for each emotion often ranging from 0 (not present at all) to 1(extremely present).
+Similar to the emotion classification a set of basic emotions is used but in this case each word is assigned a score for each emotion often ranging from 0 (not present at all) to 1 (extremely present).
 This method takes into account that usually a word contains not just one basic emotion.
-For example the word ‘hatred’ could be classified in the category of ‘anger’ when working with an Emotion classification lexicon, but it can be stated that the word ‘hatred’ contains just as much of the feeling ‘disgust’ and arguably also a bit of ‘fear’ and ‘sadness’.
-A multiple emotion orientation score lexicon could show all these basic emotions present in ‘hatred’.
+For example, the word ‘hatred’ could be classified in the category of ‘anger’ when working with an emotion classification lexicon, but it can be stated that the word ‘hatred’ contains just as much of the feeling ‘disgust’ and arguably also a bit of ‘fear’ and ‘sadness.’
+A multiple emotion orientation score lexicon could show all these basic emotions present in ‘hatred.’

-- Colour association lexicons
+• Color association lexicons

-- Frequent expression semantic orientation score lexicons
+• Frequent expression semantic orientation score lexicons

 The sentiment lexicon used in our research project